By Mass Communication Specialist 2nd Class Eric Coffer

-A Role 2 Light Maneuver (R2LM) team just recently was aboard the Expeditionary Sea Base USS Hershel “Woody” Williams (ESB 4), offering advanced trauma and life support capabilities while underway in the U.S. Sixth Fleet area of operations, March 18, 2021.
+A Role 2 Light Maneuver (R2LM) team is currently aboard the Expeditionary Sea Base USS Hershel “Woody” Williams (ESB 4), offering advanced trauma and life support capabilities while underway in the U.S. Sixth Fleet area of operations, March 18, 2021.

 The seven-person R2LM team is made up of a General Surgeon, an Emergency Medicine Physician, and Anesthesiologist, two nurses and two corpsmen and was assembled from Navy medical centers worldwide.
 The team is capable of providing aide anywhere in the world, land and sea.